A flexible control function approach for survival data subject to different types of censoring: Model identification and estimation

 \subsection{Model identification}

-Even though we only observe the minimun of $T,C$ and $A$ through the follow-up time $Y$ and censoring indicators $(\Delta, \xi)$, it can be shown that model \eqref{eq:Regression Model rewritten} is identified.
+Even though we only observe the minimum of the event times and $C$ through the follow-up time $Y$ and censoring indicators $\Tilde{\Delta}$, it can be shown that model \eqref{eq:Regression Model rewritten} is identified.
 With identified, it is meant that two different sets of the parameters $(\gamma, \eta)$ imply two different joint distributions of $S$.
 Suppose that $(\gamma^*,\eta^*)$ are the true values of the parameters.
-We will assume that \begin{enumerate}[label=(A\arabic*),resume] \item $\gamma^*$ is identified, \end{enumerate} which is satisfied for many commonly used control functions such as \eqref{eq:CF_Z_continuous} and \eqref{eq:CF_Z_binary}.
-It is important to note that the extra flexibility introduced by allowing different transformations for both $T$ and $C$ substantially complicates the identifiability proof, as it is possible that $T < C$ but $\Lambda_{\theta_1}(T) > \Lambda_{\theta_2}(C)$.
-The following theorem is proven in Section C of the Supplementary Material:
+We will assume that \begin{enumerate}[label=(A\arabic*),resume] \item $\gamma^*$ is identified. \end{enumerate} It is clear that Assumption \ref{as:A9} holds by Assumption \ref{as:A4} when $Z$ is a continuous random variable for which \eqref{eq:CF_Z_continuous} holds.
+Moreover, Assumption \ref{as:A9} is implied by Assumption \ref{as:A4} and a known distributional assumption on $\nu$ when $Z$ is a binary random variable for which \eqref{eq:CF_Z_binary} holds \citep{manski1988identification}.
+We now state our identifiability theorem, for which the proof can be found in Section C.1 of the Supplementary Material: